-It’s a lot easier to find ethical basics, like yoga pants or tee shirts, but that being said, rocking sustainable luxury on a budget isn’t impossible, either – it just needs a bit of effort.
+It’s a lot easier to find ethical basics, like yoga pants or tee shirts, but that being said, rocking sustainable luxury on a budget isn’t impossible, either – it just needs a bit of planning and thought.
 Oh, and by ‘luxury’, I mean jewellery and clothing that defies trends; is comprised of high quality fabrics, and boasts superlative design.
-Find it could involve hunting for vintage or second hand clothing, swapping and swishing with friends, and choosing to invest well in slightly higher priced pieces that easily mix and match with other items in your closet.
+Finding it could involve hunting for vintage or second hand clothing, swapping and swishing with friends, and choosing to invest well in slightly higher priced pieces that easily mix and match with other items in your closet.

-Where To Shop Sustainable Luxury Fashion on a Budget
+Where To Shop Sustainable Fashion On A Budget

 Average price: $40

 Love high end brands like Vivienne Westwood or Eileen Fisher, but can’t afford the price tag?
-You’re very likely to find those names in Vestaire Collective – for about 1/10th the price!
+You’re very likely to find those names in FarFetch’s designer goods consignment store – for about 1/10th the price!
 If you don’t find what you need immediately, you can request alerts for whatever you’re looking for on this secondhand online shop, and the best part?
 When you grow tired of your designer purchase, you can just sell it back on the site!

 Average price: $70

-People Tree is the pioneering, ethical fashion brand that broke down boundaries and paved the way for many brands today.
+People Tree is a pioneering, ethical fashion brand.
+The broke down boundaries and paved the way for many brands today.
 Decades after its founding, it remains luxuriously stylish and affordable, and is even a favourite with celebs like Emma Watson.
 Famously featured in Andrew Morgan’s The True Cost, the brand puts people’s stories and the environment at the forefront.
 They recently launched a 100% biodegradable Tencel collection that’s not only ultra-eco, but looks incredible, too.

 Average price: $40

 It’s easy to fall for Thought Clothing without much…erm, thought!
+This was one of the first places that came to mind when I was thinking of where to shop sustainable fashion on a budget.
 They make an array of great basics for men and women, from tees and pants to socks – in fact, they kind of specialise in these, with a wide range of quirky, stand-out styles.
 The designers are a collective of creatives who write, design, sketch collections that are made from naturally grown materials like bamboo, cotton, wool and hemp.